cljam/careers/README.md

 ### Follow the steps below to apply

 1. Create a git repository with the test implementation - it's okay to be public
-2. After implementation send by [email](mailto:hey@moclojer.com) with the subject "I want to work at moclojer - full stack"
+2. After implementation send by [email](mailto:hey@cljazz.co) with the subject "I want to work at cljazz - full stack"

 ## Testing